hossein-noorollahi/PDRA/README.md

 - Save two output files:
 	- compounds.csv: Includes drug name, CID, and SMILES notation.
 	- molecules_for_adme.txt: Contains SMILES formatted for SwissADME input.

+**This script is designed to streamline the process of filtering drug repurposing results and preparing molecular data for SwissADME analysis.**